tainstr/misura.doc/live.rst

 Moving the furnace
 ^^^^^^^^^^^^^^^^^^^
 The first step of test configuration is placing the sample in the right position.
 If the furnace is motorized, you should always open it by using the option **Is the furnace closed?** in the Status tab, or the **Furnace:** box in the bottom bar.
 That option should be changed to the desired position: *Closed* or *Opened*.

 Once the sample is positioned and correctly framed, it is advisable to close the furnace using the same option, and proceed with test configuration.

+.. _live_names:

 Measure and Sample names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^